cmd276/Starsiege-Script-Library/Documentation/WilzuunStdLib.cs.md

 $allow["Disruptors"]= false;
 $allow["Artillery"] = false;

+// A simple absolute function.
+Returns the INT or FLOAT you give it and returns the absolute value. abs(%thisNumber);

 // This will return the lowest number given to it. min(%n0, %n1, %n2, %n3, %n4, %n5, %n6, %n7, %n8, %n9);